hubotio/hubot/docs/adapters.md

 ## Writing Your Own Adapter

 Interested in adding your own adapter?
-Check out our documentation for [developng adapters](/docs/adapters/development/)
+Check out our documentation for [developing adapters](/docs/adapters/development/)